bhavana41k/weather-forecast/README.md

 ✔ Search by City – Enter any location to get a 5-day forecast.
 ✔ Realistic UI – Designed to look like a real API-powered weather app.
 ✔ Responsive Design – Works on mobile and desktop.
-✔ No External APIs – Uses mock data to simulate real weather responses.
+✔ No External APIs – Uses Api data to simulate real weather responses.

 Installation & Setup: